gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Humanitec is a proprietary SaaS tool that popularized the Internal Developer Platform, IDP term.

-They further the platform engineering trend by organizing the first ever PlatformCon, and they are also the ones who created the Platform Engineering Slack group as well.
-They are also the founder-leader of the score.dev workload spec project.
+They further the platform engineering trend by organizing the first ever PlatformCon, and they are also the ones who created the Platform Engineering Slack group.
+They are also the founder-leader of the score.dev workload specification project.

-TODO more about the product.
+Humanitec has a declarative workload specification format that is rendered into environment configurations on-demand.

+It has a GUI first approach and it stores workload definitions in its database, being the source of truth for environment definitions.
+TODO verify on https://humanitec.com/product

 #### Armory Cloud